Sunday, 29 April 2012

 I should add, that communications between us, were generally much more civil.

-At 0400, the second engineer and his assistant would take over the watch and Gordon and I would change out of our work clothes, shower and sometimes meet for a quick beer with the second mate who would have just finished his watch up on the bridge.
+At 0400, the second engineer and his assistant would take over the watch and Gordon and I would change out of our work clothes, shower and sometimes meet for a beer with the second mate who would have just finished his watch up on the bridge.
 This didn’t happen too often on Baron Jedburgh because as I mentioned earlier, there were rigorous alcohol restrictions and it was not often that we had beer or spirits to share.
 I would get to bed about 0500.
 If I wanted breakfast I had to be back up by 0830.
 Sometimes I would sleep until 1130 but this was rare as there was usually other maintenance work to be done and the second engineer expected us all to do a couple of hours' overtime between our watches.

 Of course, one of the things about all ships’ engine rooms, even today is that they are hot and noisy.
 Unlike today’s health and safety conscious working conditions, we almost never wore ear protection, and the consequence of standing next to a high revving gear box for hours at a time only came home to roost many years later in the form of industrial deafness (although my wife still thinks the word “industrial” can be easily interchanged with “convenient”).